alejandrotoledoweb/React_Challenge/README.md

 ### Main dependencies used

-- Redux : to manage the entire state of the app
+- Redux: to manage the entire state of the app
-- Redux-thunk : to apply middleware for the app
+- Redux-thunk: to apply middleware for the app
-- Axios : to make request to the weather API
+- Axios: to make requests to the weather API
-- Formik : to created the forms
+- Formik: to create the forms
-- Yup : to validates the inputs in forms
+- Yup: to validates the inputs in forms
-- react-boostrap : to create the modals
+- react-boostrap: to create the modals
-- boostrap : to help for the styling of the app
+- boostrap: to help with the styling of the app
-- create-unique-id : to create a random unique id for each remainder
+- create-unique-id: to create a random unique id for each remainder

 ## Getting Started